Raslan2000/My-Portfolio/final-project-part-one.md

 # Method and medium
-So for creating visualizations necessary for this story, I plan on using Tableau and for publishing the story on a page, I would use shorthand.
+To tell this story, I plan on using Tableau to create the visualization necessary for this.
+For publishing and presenting the visualizations, I aim to use shorthand.
+With the combination of these two, I hope to tell a very convincing yet interesting story about how we can save the environment through fashion.